Artesians/TCL/combat-mechanics/enemy-mechanics/enemy-interactions.md

 Triggering a freeze reaction on a boss entity does not create a frozen aura on the entity, but rather consumes the hydro and cryo auras, leaving no aura behind.

+### Golden Wolflord

+* Rifthounds skulls need 3 Geo GU to be charged (obviously).
+They also can be charged with other elements, but it requires 38 attacks to be charged and does not depend on GU at all (example: Beidou Q activation charges them for the same amount as Lisa basic attack).
+Physical dmg is useless.

 ### Cryo Regisvine

 * Xiangling's Pyronado will only apply Pyro once to the Cryo Regisvine's core during the initial swing, and will not hit the core again during the rest of its duration.